-In this section, we first measure DPRs of baselines on paraphrased questions.
-Table~\ref{DPR-res} gives the results on over-sensitivity test set.
-We can observe that the four baselines give around 16\% to 22\% different predictions.
-This means that these baselines are sensitive to the paraphrased questions.
-The large model (e.g. ERNIE 2.0\textsubscript{large} shows less sensitivity than the base models.
+First, we calculate the different prediction ratios (DPRs) of the baselines on the over-sensitivity subset.
+DPR measures the percentage of the paraphrased questions that yield different predictions.
+DPR is formulated in Appendix~\ref{appendix-dpr} .
+Table~\ref{DPR-res} presents the DPRs of the baselines on the over-sensitivity subset.
+The baselines obtained around 16\% to 22\% DPRs, which demonstrates that the baselines are sensitive to part of the paraphrased questions.

-Next, we try to figure out what kind of paraphrases lead to different predictions.
-We first define five types of question paraphrases: (1) \textbf{Word reordering.} Reorder words in the original question to a new sequence.
-(2) \textbf{Function words.} Change function words in the original questions.
-(3) \textbf{Synonym.} Use synonym to substitute words in the original question.
-(4) \textbf{Content words.} Add or remove content words in the original questions.
-(5) \textbf{Complex.} There are more than one previously defined types of changes.
-We then randomly sample one hundred instances and obtain the predictions by ERNIE 2.0\textsubscript{large}.
-As shown in Table~\ref{oversens_anno}, we can observe that most of changed predictions come from \textbf{synonym}, \textbf{content words} and \textbf{complex}.
-This analysis suggests that the models are sensitive to the changes of content words.

-We further conduct analysis to examine a hypothesis, that if there are more words changed in the questions, it is more likely that the predicted answers will be changed.
-We use f1-score to measure the similarity between paraphrased questions and original questions.
-If f1-score is low, it means that many words in the original question have been changed.
-We split the paraphrased questions into buckets according to their similarity to the original questions, and then we see if there is any relation between DPR and f1-score similarity.
-The experimental results have been shown in Figure~\ref{oversens-exp}.
-Overall, we can observe that DPRs of all the baselines are negatively correlated to the F1-score similarity between original questions and paraphrased questions.
-The results verify the hypothesis.
+Second, we examine a hypothesis - if a paraphrased question contains more words rephrased from the original question, the MRC model is more likely to produce different answers.
+To measure how similar paraphrased questions are to the original questions, we use the F1-score.
+A low F1-score means that many words in the original question have been rephrased.
+We divide the paraphrased questions into buckets based on how similar they are to the original questions, and we then examine whether there is correlation between DPR and F1-score similarity.
+Based on Figure~\ref{oversens-exp}, we can observe that the DPRs of all the baselines are negatively correlated with the F1-score similarity between the original and paraphrased questions.
+The results confirm the hypothesis.

-From Table~\ref{robust-res}, we also observe that the accuracy of baselines (in terms of EM and F1) drops on the over-sensitivity test set.
-We want to know why the accuracy has decreased on the over-sensitivity test set.
-If we treat both questions and documents as bags of words, the documents can recall 74.73\% words in the original questions, and 70.95\% words in the paraphrased questions, respectively.
-It means that there is less overlap between paraphrased questions and documents.
-The mismatch between paraphrased questions and documents brings the decrease on accuracy.